Let’s face it, road trips can be costly but they don’t have to be budget blasters. Here are 10 ways to save money on your next road trip.

 Bright was one of the places I’d had on my personal Living List for a while.
 I’m not even sure how I had heard about it but it was a place I was curious about.
 It’s located in the Victorian High Country, nestled between mountains, easily accessible to the ski fields in Victoria.
 I hadn’t even seen many photos of Bright, to be honest.
 I just knew in my heart it was a place to add to our 10 month roadtrip.

 A pretty lake on one side, 90-mile beach on the other, and capped by a National Park.
 Yet there was something about the place we just didn’t like.

 During our travels, we’ve found we determine the vibe of a place very quickly.
 Most times, it’s positive and with an uplifting energy.
 In Loch Sport, we didn’t find at that all.
 If it wasn’t for the fact that we were housesitting and loving the pets we were looking after, we wouldn’t have stayed for more than a day.

 When I asked where my daughter wanted to go on a road trip, I never thought South Dakota would be the answer.
 It turned out to be an EPIC roadtrip!
 As in life-changing.

-Rich and I have wanted to stay at a lighthouse for a long time.
+I have wanted to stay at a lighthouse for a long time.
 Most lighthouses in Australia have lightkeeper cottages which can be rented for a night or two but the cost to stay is usually pretty outrageous.